cran/simDAG/README.md

 ```

 The estimated coefficients are also very close to the ones we specified.
-More examples can be found in the documentation and the vignette.
+More examples can be found in the documentation and the multiple
+vignettes.

 ## Citation

-Use `citation("simDAG")` to get the relevant citation information.
+If you use this package, please cite the associated article:

+Denz, Robin and Nina Timmesfeld (2025).
+Simulating Complex Crossectional
+and Longitudinal Data using the simDAG R Package. arXiv preprint, doi:
+10.48550/arXiv.2506.01498.

 ## License